Planning Lessons About Relationships For Kids | Children's Bureau

 1. Communicate, Communicate, Communicate

 Communication in a relationship may sound obvious, but lack of communication is the number one reason for divorce.
 “Researchers have found that communication style is more important than commitment levels, personality traits, or stressful life events in predicting whether happily married couples will go on to divorce.”
-With that in mind, communication should be the first lesson we teach our children about relationships.
+With that in mind, it should be the first lesson we teach our children about relationships.

 Take time to cool down and process your thoughts before you talk.
 Have you ever said something in anger to your child and regretted it afterward?
-This is a common occurrence when your emotions are involved, making you susceptible to mistakes.
-As a parent, you can help your child work through their emotions and find ways to speak about issues when they get upset to avoid conflict.
+This is common when your emotions are involved, making you susceptible to mistakes.
+As a parent, you can help your child work through their feelings and find ways to speak about issues when they get upset to avoid conflict.
 Working through emotions and establishing good communication will teach your kids how to have respect in relationships.

 2. Be Your Own Person